Mgamerz/MassEffectModManager/documentation/merge_mods.md

 To compile, drag your manifest JSON file onto the M3 interface.
 M3 will first validate your manifest, and then create your .m3m file.
 It will output the .m3m file to the same folder as the manifest, with the same filename.

+You can also compile a mergemod on the command line:

+`ME3TweaksModManager.exe --compilemergemod <path to json> --featurelevel <cmmver>`

-## Deploying a merge mod with moddesc.ini
+## Deploying a mergemod with moddesc.ini

 All .m3m files will reside in the MergeMods folder of your mod.
 Mod Manager 7.0 adds the `mergemods` descriptor under the `BASEGAME`header.
 It accepts an unquoted semicolon separated list of .m3m files.
-You must also specify a moddir, though you may not have one if you are only installing an .m3m merge mod.
+You must also specify a moddir, though you may not have one if you are only installing an .m3m mergemod.
 In this case, you can set your moddir to '.'.

-##### **Example moddesc.ini section with merge mods:**
+##### **Example moddesc.ini section with mergemods:**

 ```ini
 [BASEGAME]